 - those with mitochondrial disease

 Rankin has recommendations for the safest way to deal with autism and anesthesia, although there will always be risks for certain patients.
-The article is a very good and fairly easy science read.
+The article is very good and makes a fairly easy science read.
 Learn more and watch a video with Rankin discussing this issue at Thinking Moms Revolution.
-Additional articles for your doctor are linked there as well.

 If your health providers are not aware of methylation issues, don’t know what the MTHFR gene does or do not give heed to mitochondrial diseases, your child can be at risk.
 You should know that kids with autism are not the only ones with this mutation.
 People who have Down syndrome, spina bifida, congenital heart defects, and other birth defects as well as numerous diseases, may have this mutation.
 Learn more at MTHFR.net and read this article by Dr. Jill C. Carnahan, MD, ABFM, ABIHM, IFMCP.

 For more information on the effect of anesthesia on autism for those with mitochondrial disorders, read this detailed PDF from MitoAction.
 It provides a list of risk factors including a history of seizures and preoperative respiratory problems, to name a few.
 Their website has lots of information, including forms and protocols, should your child have a mitochondrial condition.
 Head over and enter “Anesthesia” in their search box.

 Here are some things about dental care that you should know up front.
 You might not have heard of these issues before: